-3.2.6 As of 1 January 2022, new helidecks or helideck refurbishments, shall be arranged to ensure that a sufficient and unobstructed air-gap is provided which encompasses the full dimensions of the FATO.
+3.2.6 A helideck shall be arranged to ensure that a sufficient and unobstructed air-gap is provided which encompasses the full dimensions of the FATO.

 Note. - Specific guidance on the characteristics of an air-gap is given in the ICAO Heliport Manual (Doc 9261).
 As a general rule, except for shallow superstructures of three stories or less, a sufficient air -gap will be at least 3 m.